Computations of HOMFLY homology: Introduction

 \subsection{Acknowledgements}

-The authors thank Eugene Gorsky for helpful discussions, and Katsumi Kishikawa for helping us with the development of the computer program.
+The authors thank Eugene Gorsky for helpful discussions.
 The authors also thank Hidetoshi Masai for organizing \textit{ToKoDai Topology Seminar} from which this joint work started.
-This work was partly supported by JSPS KAKENHI Grant Number 21J15094, and by members of the \textit{academist fanclub}\footnote{\url{https://academist-cf.com/fanclubs/121}} of the second author.
+We also thank Katsumi Kishikawa and Toru3 for helping us developing the computer program, and Takumi Doi for helping us running the program on a high performance computer.
+The work of TS was supported by JSPS KAKENHI Grant Numbers 21J15094, 23K12982, RIKEN iTHEMS Program and academist crowdfunding.